 However, the peak generation recorded is 839 watts so far, and I’ve seen it a number of times sitting at 550 – 750W, so they clearly do what they are rated to do, despite not being in the best possible operating conditions (facing directly at the sun).

-They are actually working so well that I’ve unplugged the Anderson that attaches our camper trailer to the car, so our batteries are purely being charged by solar.
-Even on days where its partly/mainly cloudy, we are seeing our batteries completely full by 12 – 1PM, and that’s replacing around 120 – 150aH of consumption.
+Even on days where it was partly/mainly cloudy, we were seeing our batteries completely full by 12 – 1PM, and that’s replacing around 120 – 150aH of consumption.

 The maximum amps I’ve seen going in is somewhere around 48, which is seriously impressive.
 When its completely overcast and raining (as in no real light getting through) we are still seeing between 50 and 120 watts going into the batteries, which is enough to run our freezer and basic supplies.